erasmus-without-paper/ewp-specs-api-ounits/README.md

 Request parameters
 ------------------

-Parameters MUST be provided either in a query string (for GET requests), or in the `application/x-www-form-urlencoded` format (for POST requests).
+Parameters MUST be provided in the regular `application/x-www-form-urlencoded` format.

 ### `hei_id` (required)